- Wire & Cable

 Wire & Cable

 Although many people consider them the same, wire and cable are quite different.
-For starters, a wire is a single conductor whereas a cable is a group of two or more conductors.
+For starters, a wire is a single conductor whereas a cable is a group of two or more conductors under the same insulation.
+We have an in-depth explanation of the difference between wire and cable, which you can find here.
 The wire itself can be either stranded or solid depending on its intended purpose.
-Pacer Group wire ranges from 22 gauge to 8 gauge while our cable goes from 6 gauge to 4/0 AWG.
-All Pacer Group wire and cable products are made with marine environments in mind.
+Pacer wire ranges from 22 gauge to 8 gauge while our cable goes from 6 gauge to 4/0 AWG.
+All Pacer wire and cable products are made with marine environments in mind.
 This ensures that the wire and cable we offer are resistant to acid, alkali, oil, flame, gasoline, abrasion, and moisture.

 Marine Battery Cable